How To Attract Birds And Wildlife To Your Property

 Space incorporates the big picture of your entire property, and possibly the property adjacent to yours.
 The space you provide will have to satisfy the specific territory needs of the wildlife species that you desire to visit your property.

 Since many species require large territories, your property may be just a segment of its range.
 If you are careful in what you provide on your property however, you may just be the centerpiece of its universe.

 In any event space is of critical importance to birds around feeders, water sources, and the nest boxes you provide.
 It is the ingredient they need for a degree of comfort level while foraging or raising families.
 It will give them the advantage of seeing an approaching cat or other predator who does not have the luxury of hiding in wait in the close by shrubbery.
 Give birds at least 10 feet or so distance from feeding stations and any concealment a free ranging cat may use.
 It may be all they need to make that calculated hasty exit.

-At the Front Range Birding Company, we are certified wildlife habitat specialists.
-We can help you plan your backyard habitat in a manner that will be most beneficial to birds, butterflies, and other wildlife.
+At the Front Range Birding Company, we can help you plan your backyard habitat in a manner that will be most beneficial to birds, butterflies, and other wildlife.